Jewish Family Service has a team of knowledgeable social workers who can listen, counsel, and offer support to the community. They offer these tips:

 How to help your children (including teens) cope

 Having to explain the unexplainable to our innocent children there are people who harm others because of their political views, color of the skin and religious affiliation is difficult.
-As a parent, the first step is to ask yourself, "How has the Pittsburgh shooting impacted my sense of security and overall well-being?"
+As a parent, the first step is to ask yourself, "How has a recent tragedy impacted my sense of security and overall well-being?"

 When you can be emotionally available, it is a time to talk with your children.